trex-paxos/trex-paxos-jvm/README.md

 This list gives 3^8=2187 test scenarios.
 The observations where is that even if we have a few more things we can vary we can still exhaustively test the implementation.

-In addition to exhaustive property-based tests we also run simulations of randomize network partitions that step through hundreds of in memory message exchanges between a three node cluster.
+In addition to exhaustive property-based tests we also run simulations of randomize trexNetwork partitions that step through hundreds of in memory message exchanges between a three node cluster.
 This tests check that the journal at all three nodes matches and the list of fixed commands is the same across all three nodes.